20 Worst Towns for Retirees in Kentucky

 17. Pine Knot, Kentucky

 Pine Knot is in southeastern Kentucky.
-It’s part of McCreary County.
+It is part of McCreary County.

 18. Frenchburg, Kentucky